 - Increased risk of mood disorders (depression and anxiety)

-Note: Even though PCOS is common among people born with ovaries, physicians may not immediately recognize the symptoms as being indicative of PCOS – so the syndrome often goes undiagnosed until later in life.
+Note: While PCOS is common among people born with ovaries, physicians may not immediately recognize its symptoms or consider how each patient presents – leading to the syndrome often going undiagnosed until later in life.

-Unlike many other syndromes and conditions, with PCOS, you can make a noticeable difference with lifestyle modifications.
-Things like exercise, nutrition/dietary choices, supplements, meditation, yoga, and support groups, have an impact on symptom management.
+Unlike many other syndromes and conditions, with PCOS, you can make a significant positive difference with lifestyle modifications.
+Things like exercise, medication, nutrition/dietary choices, supplements, meditation, yoga, and support groups, have an impact on symptom management.

 If you or your partner think that you might have PCOS, please speak to a doctor before making any lifestyle changes or taking any supplements.
 Click the button below to schedule a consultation with one of our physicians.

-Is PCOS more common in the LGBTQIA+ community?
+Is PCOS more common in the LGBTQ+ community?

-It seems that members of the LGBTQIA+ community are more likely to face the challenges of PCOS than their straight counterparts.
-According to Dr. Rina Agrawal’s study of 618 patients, “Initial results are also suggestive of a significantly greater hyperandrogenism in lesbians compared with heterosexual women.”
+It seems that members of the LGBTQ+ community are more likely to face the challenges of PCOS than their straight counterparts.
+According to Dr. Rina Agrawal’s study of 618 patients, "Initial results are also suggestive of a significantly greater hyperandrogenism in lesbian women compared with heterosexual women."

-In addition to a high occurrence of PCOS amongst LGBTQIA+ people born with ovaries, there are a few other factors that lead to under-diagnosis and treatment of the condition within the queer community.
+In addition to a high occurrence of PCOS amongst LGBTQ+ folks born with ovaries, there are other factors that lead to under-diagnosis and treatment of the condition within the queer community.

 Trust & Inclusivity in Healthcare

-Finally, many lesbian, bi, or queer women or trans men (as many others in the community), do not typically have oral contraceptives prescribed to them as a form of birth control.
+Finally, far fewer lesbian, bi, or queer women or trans men have oral contraceptives prescribed to them as a form of birth control, when compared to straight women.
 This is one of the few medications that have been shown to pause the progression of PCOS symptoms.

-Ashley Levinson of @PCOSgurl, who is a longtime PCOS activist and advocate, shines a light on the genetic component of PCOS through her own experience and that of her child, Hannah.
+Ashley Levinson of @PCOSgurl, who is a longtime PCOS activist and advocate, shines a light on the genetic component of PCOS through her own experience and that of her child, Hannah, in the following interview:

-I think from the time Hannah was born, I saw indications that made me realize she had hormone imbalances, such as excess body hair, acne as a teenager and irregular cycles from the start of menarche.
+I think from the time Hannah was born, I saw indications that made me realize they might have hormone imbalances, such as excess body hair, acne as a teenager and irregular cycles from the start of menarche.

-2. Did you have concerns that they would get lesser or different treatment because Hannah identified as LGBTQIA+?
+Did you have concerns that Hannah would get lesser or different treatment because they identified as LGBTQ+?

-3. Do you feel there’s enough being done specifically for the LGBTQ+ community?
+Is enough being done for the LGBTQ+ community?
 What would you like to see?

 Next, Hannah shares their perspective:

-3. Why do you think PCOS isn’t talked about in the LGBTQIA+ community?
+Why do you think PCOS isn’t talked about in the LGBTQ+ community?

-5. Do you feel that PCOS affects you differently than it would if you were straight?
+Do you feel that PCOS affects you any differently than it would if you were straight?

 Physically no, but emotionally...I'm not sure.
 It's hard to picture myself in that light.

-6. Any feelings that PCOS might be linked to your identification as a nonbinary person?
+Any feelings that PCOS might be linked to your identification as a non-binary person?

 I think there are some, yes.
 Before I came out as non-binary, I always felt more androgynous.
 I felt different because my body developed differently than a lot of my friends' did.

-7. Have you found an LGBTQIA+ PCOS community that you feel comfortable discussing the health and symptom challenges you face or will face?
+Have you found a welcoming LGBTQ+ PCOS community that you feel comfortable discussing these challenges with?